Tom Price: Everything you need to know about the former HHS secretary

 In that interview, Price said that he was open to compromise.
 “There’s a genuine desire to have us coalesce around a single plan so that the American people can see who’s trying to solve these challenges.
 I wouldn’t draw any lines in the sand other than that the path that we’re on doesn’t work,” he said.

 On the third anniversary of the ACA rollout, Price delivered the weekly Republican address to criticize the law and tout the Better Way agenda.
 “We repeal things like the individual mandate, and we say that you should be free to pick whichever insurance plan you need, not the one Washington forces you to buy,” he said.

-History regarding the Trump ticket: Price endorsed Trump near the end of the GOP primaries in May and was one of the first House committee chairmen to endorse him.
-Price served as the chairman of the Republican Study Committee from 2009 to 2010, a post previously held by now Vice President–elect Mike Pence.
+Price endorsed Trump near the end of the GOP primaries in May and was one of the first House committee chairmen to endorse him.
+Price served as the chairman of the Republican Study Committee from 2009 to 2010, a post previously held by current Vice President Mike Pence.